bsutton/sounds/README.md

 Please refer to the **FFmpeg** section below.

 ## `4.0.0` to `5.0.0`
-The Flutter Sound team have undertaken a major re-architecture of the api in order to provide a solid and flexible foundation moving forward.
+The Sounds team have undertaken a major re-architecture of the api in order to provide a solid and flexible foundation moving forward.

 The aims of 5.0.0 were: